Venison Wild

 “Fuck off , Shane,” said Paul, who'd never really liked me, “you're just shitting it!”

-“I'm telling yas there's someone inside!
+“I'm telling you's, there's someone inside!
 Lee, there's someone up in the fucking attic.”
+Lee withdrew his arm out the door.
+“Where?” he asked.
+I led the way.

 * * *

 I saw as little as anyone else, though being in the back I felt and heard it more.
-Lee had suddenly shot up straight in his seat with his foot hard pressed on the brake.
+Lee was suddenly shot up straight in his seat with his foot hard pressed on the brake.
 His arms were out straight, gripping the steering wheel and fighting desperately to keep control of the van.
 Something big bounced of the driver's side and made a god-awful sound doing so.
 As it had happened I was hurled back on my arse on the mattress.
 The van skidded, trying to take a grip in the wet.
-And then it stopped, .the pit-patta of rain on the roof and steam converging from all sides.
+And then it stopped, the pit-pit-patta of rain on the roof and steam converging from all sides.

 “Maybe it was an animal,” Alan said.